Which States Require Mandatory Alcohol Server Training?

 The History of Alcohol Server Training

 Responsible alcohol servers can have an impact in reducing the number of intoxicated drivers and the incidences of underage drinking.
-It is this thinking that has led many states to vote for a mandatory alcohol server training program.
+It is this thinking that led many states to vote for a mandatory alcohol server training program.

 In 1987, Oregon became the first state to institute a mandatory alcohol server education program.
 Interestingly enough, the idea for the program did not come from the Oregon Liquor Control Commission (OLCC), but from the hospitality industry.